-One of the biggest problem items we see at Millennium are plastic clamshell to-go containers.
+One of the biggest problem items we see at Millennium are plastic cups and clamshell to-go containers.
 People think these are recyclable, but they are not.

-These “low-melt #1’s” or black polystyrene clamshells are commonly used for food items like to-go, takeout, berries, salad and tomatoes.
-Most recycling facilities don’t accept clamshell containers because they flatten easily when crushed and machines can’t correctly sort them out (they often end up with paper).
+These “low-melt #1’s” or polystyrene cups and clamshells are commonly used for food items like solo cups, to-go, takeout, berries, salad and tomatoes.
+Most recycling facilities don’t accept cups or clamshell containers because they flatten easily when crushed and machines can’t correctly sort them out (they often end up with paper).
 They also melt at a different temperature than other plastics which creates an ash and can ruin an entire batch of good plastic.
 These are also often coated with food, adhesive stickers or labels which can lead to contamination issues.
 And finally, there’s just no good reuse market for them right now, especially with China’s crackdown.

 WHAT ABOUT THE NUMBERS?

 The tiny numbers on the bottom of plastic containers do NOT mean they are recyclable.
 These numbers (resin identification codes) are used to tell manufacturers what types of plastics were used to produce an item, but it could be a mix of many different types of additives and chemicals, which makes recycling nearly impossible.
 This is why we say bottles, tubs and jugs only- as these containers are usually recyclable (no matter what the number says).